dionis1030/nomad-consul-microservices-demo/README.md

 ## Reference Material
 You can learn more about the Sock Shop demo at the [Sock Shop](https://microservices-demo.github.io/).
 A modified version of the original catalogue source code is in this [fork](https://github.com/rberlind/catalogue).

-The instructions below describe how you can run and connect the Sock Shop microservices in AWS using [Nomad](https://www.nomadproject.io/) and [Consul](https://www.consul.io).
+The instructions below describe how you can run and connect the Sock Shop catalogue and catalogue-db microservices in AWS using [Nomad](https://www.nomadproject.io/) and [Consul](https://www.consul.io).
 Additionally, [Packer](https://www.packer.io) was used to build the AWS AMI that runs Nomad, Consul, and the microservices, while [Terraform](https://www.terraform.io) is used to provision the AWS infrastructure (including a VPC and public subnet and EC2 instances).

 ## Estimated Time to Complete
 15 minutes

 ## Personas
-Our target persona is a developer who wants to run microservices with Nomad and connect them with Consul while also using Consul Connect to control whether the catalogue application is allowed to talk to its database.
+Our target persona is a developer who wants to run microservices with Nomad and connect them securely with Consul Connect.

 ## Challenge
 Microservices such as the Sock Shop microservices can be deployed to multiple platforms, but securing the connectivity between them has been difficult to manage.